Fayob/stock_tracker/README.md

 # 📖 BOOKING_APP <a id="about-project"></a>

 **Finance Tracker App** is a web application where users can add stock value of companies to their portfolio and keep track them on a daily basis and they can as well search and add friends to their account.
 Users can check friend's profile and add stocks they don't have to their portfolio from their friend's profile page.
-Built with rails technology
+Built with rails technology.

 ## 🛠 Built With <a id="built-with"></a>